Rights and Responsibilities

 College Credit for Military Training

-“Minnesota State Colleges and Universities (MnSCU) must recognize courses and award educational credits for courses that were part of a veteran's military training or service if the courses meet the standards of the American Council on Education (ACE) or equivalent standards for awarding academic credits.
+“Minnesota State must recognize courses and award educational credits for courses that were part of a veteran's military training or service if the courses meet the standards of the American Council on Education (ACE) or equivalent standards for awarding academic credits.
 Universities in Minnesota are encouraged to recognize courses and award educational credits for courses that were part of a veteran's military training or service if the courses meet the standards of the ACE or equivalent standards for awarding academic credits.”
 (Minnesota Statute 197.775)

 Delayed Payment of Tuition